Acknowledging Messages Received by Clients

 API Acknowledgments

-An application can adjust the windowed acknowledgments by changing the default acknowledgment timer and threshold parameters set through the Flow properties (refer to Important Flow (Message Consumer) Properties).
-Changing these defaults is not usually required and will change the performance characteristics of a Flow.
+An application can adjust the windowed acknowledgments by changing the default acknowledgment timer and threshold parameters set through the flow properties.
+For more information, see Important Flow (Message Consumer) Properties).
+Changing these defaults is not usually required and will change the performance characteristics of a flow.

 Application Acknowledgments